Facebook is probably the most neglected online advertising channel of them all.

 Since images get 53% more likes, double the comments and 84% more click-throughs, we’ll start with only changing those.

-They are the biggest success factor of your ad.
+They are also generally the biggest success factor for your ad.
 Always focus on the big wins first.

 Just scroll down and upload a new image.

 Besides my own, beautiful face, what else can I use?